 Purchasing a pool for your home is an exciting time.
-Owning a pool brings with it some new responsibilities, and you will probably have many questions.
+Owning a pool brings new responsibilities, and you will probably have many questions.
 One of these will undoubtedly be when to vacuum pool on filter or waste?

-You will need to vacuum your pool to waste when there is heavy debris, dirt, or algae in the pool to prevent it clogging up the filter.
-Using the waste setting on your pool’s pump will bypass the filter system and the dirty water expelled rather than going back into the pool.
+You will need to vacuum your pool to waste when there is heavy debris, dirt, or algae in it to prevent it from clogging the filter.
+Using the waste setting on your pool’s pump will bypass the filter system, and the dirty water will be expelled rather than going back into the pool.

 Here are some tips on when to vacuum to waste and how to do so correctly.